alitto/angular-event-utils/README.md

 ###ev-as=" 'event name' : 'event alias', *arg1, *arg2, ... "
 This directive allows to *translate* or *alias* DOM and scope events by triggering a scope event with a different name.
 This is useful when you want to emit/broadcast a scope event every time the user interacts with an element.

+When translating Angular's scope events, this directive will use scope.$emit to propagate the new event if the original event was emitted by any of the parent scopes, and will use scope.$broadcast instead if the original event was broadcasted by any of the child scopes.
+If the original event was emitted or broadcasted in the same scope, scope.$emit is used to propagate it.

 ####Translate single event
 E.g.: translate link's 'click' event into a scope event named 'enable':
 ```html